MahmoodFadhel352/Taskly-project-repo/README.md

 # ✅ Taskly
 ![Taskly Logo](./public/images/taskly-logo.png)
-Taskly is a simple yet powerful **Task Manager application** designed to help teams and individuals organize projects, manage tasks, and meet deadlines efficiently.
+Taskly is a simple yet powerful **Task Manager application** designed to help individuals organize projects, manage tasks, and meet deadlines efficiently.
 It is built with **Node.js, Express, MongoDB, and JSX** using an **MVC architecture**.

 ---